Standard Perspective Matrix

 • Ordering is preserved after the function is applied, i.e. monotonicity. if z_1 < z_2, then (\begin{bmatrix} 0 \\ 0 \\ \textcolor{red}{1} \\ 0 \\ \end{bmatrix} \cdot \vec{f}_{c}^{clip}(\begin{bmatrix} 0 \\ 0 \\ \textcolor{red}{z_1} \\ 0 \\ \end{bmatrix} )) < (\begin{bmatrix} 0 \\ 0 \\ \textcolor{red}{1} \\ 0 \\ \end{bmatrix} \cdot \vec{f}_{c}^{clip}(\begin{bmatrix} 0 \\ 0 \\ \textcolor{red}{z_2} \\ 0 \\ \end{bmatrix} ) ).

 If we can make a function, that like the third row of the matrix, has those properties, we can replace the third row and remove camera space’s z, z_c, from the matrix.
-This is desirable because, if it were to exist, would would not need per vertex to create a custom pespective matrix.
+This is desirable because, if it were to exist, would would not need per vertex to create a custom perspective matrix.

 Towards that, let’s look at these jibronies.